-If you are unable to pay one month's rent in advance at the start of a tenancy, subject to our agreement, we will accept a minimum payment at the tenancy sign up and payment of the balance owing over the next year.
-This normally means a payment of £25-£30 in addition to the monthly rent payment which can also be paid weekly.
+If you are unable to pay one month's rent in advance at the start of a tenancy, subject to our agreement, we will accept a minimum payment at the tenancy sign up of 1/12th of the monthly rent and payment of the balance owing over the next year.
+This normally means a payment of £25-£30 in addition to the monthly rent payment which can be paid weekly.